The story

 in mkNode vB child1 child2 c1LEQp c2LEQp

-Inspecting the errors for the holes should inform us about the terms we need.
-Well, according to GHC, both holes demand type t
+Well, according to GHC, both holes demand type t (distinct rigid

-s).
-This is incredibly unhelpful and I don’t know why we get t
+ts).
+This is incredibly unhelpful and I don’t know why we get

 lemDoubleLEQMax :: n <= l -> m <= l -> Max n m <= l